Updated May 24, 2023

 Author: Chima Mmeje

-While meta descriptions don't affect your search rankings, they do entice clicks that generate more traffic for your website.
+While meta descriptions aren't search ranking factors, they are an on-page SEO element that can entice clicks that generate more organic traffic for your website.
 In fact, an Ignite Visibility study found that meta descriptions had the largest influence on whether visitors would click through on a search result.

 So, how do you create a great meta description that is readable, compelling, and optimized for search?